CatalogueOfLife/coldp/README.md

 The `id` field in each record of the array is used as the primary key and referred to from `referenceID` fields elsewhere.

+For efficient handling of larger lists the CSL data can also be formatted as [JSON Lines](https://jsonlines.org/) with each reference on a single row and no outer JSON array in a file called `reference.jsonl`.

 #### CSL-JSON example

 ```